ncagle/DNS-over-HTTPS/HSTS.md

  - `CURLOPT_HSTS` - enable HSTS for this easy handle
  - `CURLOPT_HSTS_PRELOAD` - provide a set of preloaded HSTS host names
  - `CURLOPT_HSTS_FILE` - specify file name where to store the HSTS cache on close (and possibly read from at startup)
+ - Should we consider ability to save to something else than a file?

 ## curl cmdline options